-Labor costs have continued to increase resulting from changes to agriculture overtime and an increasing minimum wage, which rose to \$12.00 per hour in January 2019.
+Labor costs continue to increase, resulting from changes to agriculture overtime and an increasing minimum wage, which rose to \$13 per hour for operations with 25 or less employees and \$14 per hour for businessess with 26 or more employees on January 1, 2021.
 Seasonal wages, along with those in every category of agricultural production such as tractor drivers and irrigators, increase proportionately along with a higher minimum wage.
-Farmers routinely experience seasonal hourly costs of approximately \$12.00 to \$17.00 per hour now and these amounts will only increase as the largest business cost for growers and shippers of labor intensive fresh fruit commodities who must compete in a highly competitive global market.
+Farmers routinely experience seasonal hourly costs of approximately \$15 to \$20 per hour and these amounts will only increase as the largest business cost for growers and shippers of labor-intensive fresh fruit commodities who must compete in a highly competitive global market.